 Copyright: © 2023 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/license s/by/4.0/). soil moisture measurements has been explored using clustering and orthogonal-functionbased approaches [8].